GTFO-Modding/GTDO/reference/nested-types/backup/expeditionzonedata.md

 ### ResourceContainerClustersInZone - Int32

-Number of resource container clusters in zone.&#x20;
+Number of resource container clusters in zone.

 Not required for resources to spawn.